3tmp/Stronghold-Hotkeys/README.md

 > **Warning**
 > This makes the a, s, d, f keys impossible to use in any other way (e.g. when saving the game)

+### Toggle Map navigation
+A Hotkey can be set to toggle the Map navigation on and off.
+This option is disabled by default.

 ### How to enable map navigation in Crusader?
-If you do not have the Crusader Patcher installed, but want to enable the map navigation, just move the `Map navigation` section into the `All (Crusader and Stronghold)` section of the program.
+If you do not have the Crusader Patcher installed, but want to enable the map navigation, just change the group to `StrongholdAndCrusader`.